wolfiex/safecyclelondon/README.md

 ## Custom start and end points with routing
 As a proof of concept a routing line can be integrated.
 For instance using the lat and lng  we can request a route between Buckingham Palace and Greenwich

+** NOTE: Dragging additional waypoints from the current route only works on a computer.
+Existing waypoints can be moved using a mobile device.
+You can share a pre planned route using the URL **

 https://wolfiex.github.io/safecyclelondon/#51.5014,-0.1419#51.4934,-0.0098